 In addition to the online coursework—which consists of lectures, short quizzes, homework assignments, and exams—learners must also pass a Proctored Exam for each of their five courses.
-Proctored exams are administered shortly after the end of each online course via the MITx Online platform.
+Proctored Exams are administered shortly after the end of each online course via the MITx Online platform.

 How to Enroll

 There is no formal application or admission process for the DEDP MicroMasters Program.
 Instead, learners are encouraged to enroll in each individual course as their schedule permits.
 MicroMasters courses are offered on the MITx Online platform—To set up your accounts and get enrolled in the DEDP Program, please refer to this FAQ article.
 (Existing DEDP learners should use this FAQ article instead)

 In addition to an MITx Online account, you must set up a MicroMasters Portal account in order to calculate your Personal Price and submit payment.
-The guides linked above will walk you through creating both accounts.
+The guides linked above will guide you through creating both accounts.
 Additionally, you will gain access to the MicroMasters Portal Community Open Discussion Forum and we will be able to provide support in regards to basic account information, such as enrollments.
 The MicroMasters Portal Community Open Discussion Forum is hosted on open.mit.edu and allows paid, Verified learners across the program to discuss course strategies, study resources, and other topics.
 The DEDP MicroMasters team will also post updates and interesting resources.

 The Data, Economics, and Development Policy MicroMasters program offers personalized pricing.
 The price of each course is determined for each learner based on the learner's ability to pay.
 When you create your MicroMasters portal account you will be prompted to enter your financial information to receive your personalized course price.

 If you have already created an account but did not yet enter your financial information, please let us know and we will reset your financial calculator.
 Please continue reading to learn more about course pricing and how to pay for DEDP courses.